Oklahoma CPA Exam Requirements

 To sit for the CPA exam as a first-time four-part candidate in Oklahoma, follow these steps: You must be a resident of Oklahoma and you will need:

 1. A Bachelor’s degree with 150 credit hours of college credit, and

 2. At least 76 hours must be at the upper-division level, and

 3. 30 hours of Accounting above the introductory or principles level (at least one course must be in auditing), and

 4. 9 upper-division hours in business law, economics, statistics, finance, business management, marketing, business communication, management information systems or computer science.

 If you meet the educational requirements, complete and file the “Application for Qualification” from the state website.
 Transcripts, a photograph and a $50 fee are required.
 Additional information may be required depending on individual circumstances.
 Applicants will receive written notification of the approval status.
 At this time you should also begin planning your study approach by making inquiries into CPA reviews available in your area.
-The Becker CPA Review offers classes live, online or self-study to accommodate the needs of all candidates.
+The Becker CPA Review offers classes live or online to accommodate the needs of all candidates.